 Since Oliver and he started working together, he has felt that his 9-to-5 media job “is a way to supplement the 5-to-9.”

-“I cover politics a lot … to my knowledge, I’m the only person in journalism who has interviewed Alexander Hague and Jerry Falwell and Muhammad Ali and Abdullah the Butcher,” he said.
+“I cover politics a lot … to my knowledge, I’m the only person in journalism who has interviewed Alexander Haig and Jerry Falwell and Muhammad Ali and Abdullah the Butcher,” he said.

 For those interested in becoming a wrestling historian, Johnson said to set money aside because researching properly “is a major expenditure of time and money.”

 “It takes a while to crack something and when you do, it takes time and effort,” Johnson said.
 “It’s not something you can do on the computer from 6 to 8 every night.”

 The same can be said for journalism, according to Johnson.

 “Wrestling teaches good journalists of any sort this basic fact – be skeptical of anything anybody tells you,” he said.
 “It doesn’t matter if it’s a wrestler or a politician or a business leader.”

 Johnson will be receiving the Melby Award at the Cauliflower Alley Club reunion, September 26-28, 2022, at the Plaza Hotel & Casino in Las Vegas.